stride3d/stride-docs/en/manual/assets/use-an-asset.md

 ![](media/property-grid-direct-reference-example.webp)

-This way, the asset will be loaded automatically.
+Using this method, the asset will be loaded and assigned automatically.
 Stride also provides a way of **managing loading manually**.
 For more information, visit [Use an asset in code](use-an-asset-in-code.md).

 ## See also